systematic-magic/aop/text.rst

 	- Check that reference callouts are in :ref:`plain text<plain_text>` and a number (or numbers in case of ranges) is hyperlinked.

 13.2.
-Check that callout number for each of the references is present in the text or is covered in the range of nunbers.
+Check that callout number for each of the references is present in the text or is covered in the range of numbers.
 I.e. in the range of [1-3] reference 2 is not present in the text, but covered in the range.
 This is acceptable case.

 13.3.
 Check that there are no "orphaned" callouts (i.e. callout numbers for the references which do not exist).
 E.g. if you see callout [50] and there are only 40 references in the article, then callout [50] is "orphaned" and should be removed.